Zebraloew/klubzmer-cms/readme.md

+# Current Task
+listCreator is in progress — check for bugs

 # Hi
 Sooo this is my little CMS micro project, that aims to circumvent wordpress. is is going great so far.